chriswrightdesign/websites-for-non-jerks/README.md

 happy-website-checklist
 =======================

-A checklist for friendly websites (accessible, performant,  and portable device happy), and some accompanying links to back up the list items.
-Some facts included.
+A checklist for friendly websites (accessible, performant,  and portable device happy).
+Where possible I will provide a link to where I got the information/idea from.

 #Accessibility